TykTechnologies/tyk-dashboard-languages/README.md

 ## How to enable a language pack in the Dashboard

-to enable a lanuage pack, simply add the JSON file to the `langs/` folder in yout tyk dashboard installation folder.
+to enable a language pack, simply add the JSON file to the `langs/` folder in your tyk dashboard installation folder.
 It must end in `.json` and be a valid JSON file.

 Then amend your configuration file to add a UI section: